 About the Author

-Justin has over 28 years’ legal and regulatory experience in commodities trading, origination and financing, wholesale banking, bank regulation, energy project development, financial derivatives and corporate transactions.
+Justin Boyd has over 28 years’ legal and regulatory experience in commodities trading, origination and financing, wholesale banking, bank regulation, energy project development, financial derivatives and corporate transactions.

-Justin has held senior in-house legal and regulatory risk positions, and has been a partner of an international law firm.
+He has held senior in-house legal and regulatory risk positions, and has been a partner of an international law firm.
 Most recently, he was the Global Co-Head (Legal) of Financial Markets, and the Head of Global Regulatory Reform, both at Standard Chartered Bank.

 The information contained in this Client Alert is intended to be a general guide only and not to be comprehensive, nor to provide legal advice.
 You should not rely on the information contained in this Client Alert as if it were legal or other professional advice.